drshahizan/software-engineering/materials/module4/NurAleysha/readme.md

 By meeting these system requirements, the college room rental system can provide a reliable, secure, and efficient platform for students and staff to manage room rentals and streamline the housing process on campus.

+## Functional Requirement in College Room Rental System

+Functional requirements in a college room rental system describe the specific features and functions that the system must perform to meet the needs of users and stakeholders.
+These requirements typically relate to the tasks that users need to perform when using the system.
+Here are some examples of functional requirements for a college room rental system:

+### 1. User registration and authentication:
+The system should allow users to create accounts and log in securely.
+It should also have a feature to verify the user's identity to prevent unauthorized access.

+### 2. Room search and filtering:
+The system should allow users to search and filter rooms based on various criteria, such as location, price, and amenities.
+It should provide users with a list of available rooms and allow them to view room details and photos.

+### 3. Room booking:
+The system should allow users to select and book available rooms.
+It should provide users with a calendar showing the availability of rooms and allow them to book a room for a specific time period.

+### 4. Payment processing:
+The system should allow users to make payments securely using various payment methods.
+It should provide a secure payment gateway and allow users to view their payment history and status.

+### 5. Room availability management:
+The system should allow administrators to manage the availability of rooms, update occupancy status, and set rental rates.
+It should provide an interface for administrators to add, modify, or delete room availability information.

+### 6. Room information management:
+The system should allow administrators to manage and update room information, such as photos, descriptions, and amenities.
+It should provide an interface for administrators to add, modify, or delete room information.

+### 7. Roommate matching:
+The system may provide a feature for matching students with potential roommates based on their preferences, such as lifestyle and study habits.
+It should provide an interface for users to view and modify their roommate preferences.

+### 8. Notifications and alerts:
+The system should provide notifications and alerts to users for booking confirmations, changes, and cancellations.
+It should also send reminders to users for upcoming booking dates.

+### 9. Reporting:
+The system should generate reports on room availability, occupancy rates, and revenue.
+It should provide an interface for administrators to view and download reports.

+### 10. Support and assistance:
+The system should provide support and assistance to users in case of any issues or concerns regarding their room rentals.
+It should provide an interface for users to contact the support team and request assistance.

+By meeting these functional requirements, the college room rental system can provide a comprehensive and efficient platform for managing room rentals, ensuring a positive user experience for both students and staff